sikosis/GovHack2017-QLDFireworks/README.md

 ## FAQ

-### Why is the project file called BrisbaneFireworks but the app is called QLD Fireworks?
+### Why is the project file called Brisbane Fireworks but the app is called QLD Fireworks?

 #### Because I originally thought the dataset was only for Brisbane but was actually for the whole of Queensland.